 But you won’t need ten pairs of trousers for a 10-day holiday.
 Do you wear that many when you’re at home?
 A bonus of not filling up the limited space in your suitcase on your way out is that you have more room for souvenirs on the way back!

 2. Pack Smart

-A carry-on bag is the best bag as far as a great packing tip goes.
-By packing just your carry-on bag, you’ll save upwards of $100 in excess baggage fees if you’re flying.
-You’ll also save time because you won’t have to worry about the hassle of waiting at baggage claim for the carousel to get fired up.
+A carry-on bag is the perfect go-to for quick weekend breaks or a minimalist approach to longer vacations.
+By packing light with a carry-on bag, you can save on the excess cost of checked baggage.
+Also, you’ll save time because you won’t have to worry about the hassle of waiting at baggage claim for the carousel to get fired up.

 6. Don’t Be Afraid To Mix and Match